The Trump White House provided reporters with a gusher of leaks. With Biden, everything’s changed.

 As the shades are drawn tighter in Biden’s White House, it’s incumbent upon journalists to find ways to peek behind them, said Jonathan Karl, ABC News’s chief Washington correspondent and the author of still another Trump-era bestseller, “Front Row at the Trump Show.”
 “Reporters need to work hard to give readers and viewers a sense of what is really going on in the White House,” he said.

 Eventually, Biden’s minions will start leaking, too, since all White Houses do, said Stephen Hess, a senior fellow emeritus at the Brookings Institution.
-“These things never last,” said Hess, who wrote the book on Washington leaks and leakers, “The Government/Press Connection: Press Officers and Their Offices,” way back in 1984.
+“These things never last,” said Hess, who wrote a book on Washington leaks and leakers, “The Government/Press Connection: Press Officers and Their Offices,” in 1984.

 What would inspire a White House staffer to leak?
 “On one level, people have different ideas.
 On another, someone may not like someone very much.
 That puts cracks in the wall,” Hess said.
 And reporters will also be able to look to lobbyists, congressional power players, agency staffers.